sultansagitov/encrypted-file-editor/README.md

 ## Limitations
 - The script uses a single password for both decryption and encryption.
 Make sure to remember the password, as there is no recovery mechanism.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions or improvements.